alexbfree/thesis/notes/old-chapter-7.md

 ### The Power of Data holders
 [Target X words]

-- Looking at gaining agency as shifting the locus of decision Making in a relationship.
+- Looking at gaining agency as shifting the locus of decision-making in a relationship.
 - Introduce and reference some models of power/data-power
   - Foucault
   - Zuboff